vitalyrodnenko/geeknote/README.md

 :   Specify tags that our note will have.
 It can accept multiple tags, separated with comma.

 --reminder &lt;dd.mm.yy-HH:MM&gt;
-: Set reminder time(dd.mm.yyy-HH:MM), NONE for a reminder without a time, DONE for a completed reminder.
+: Set reminder date and time(dd.mm.yyy-HH:MM).
+Alternatively use TOMORROW and WEEK for 24 hours and a week ahead respectivley, NONE for a reminder without a time.
+Use DONE to mark a reminder as completed.

 ### Description